 There have been several studies done using either a combination of magnesium alone or in a combination with malic acid in a formulation called magnesium malate.
 Every study that has used magnesium has shown across the board improvements in the pain and fatigue associated with Fibromyalgia.
 Because these are studies these patients that improved had to use a 'standardized' dosage that may not have been the 'optimal' dosage for them.
 Most used a dosage of between 300 to 600 milligrams per day.

-So, in order to get the most benefit from taking magnesium, you must take your magnesium in the RIGHT way at the RIGHT dosages and you can only do that by reading the Magnesium Dosage page and following the instructions carefully.
+that these dosages are quite low and that patients with Fibromyalgia may need MUCH higher dosages to relieve pain and fatigue optimally.
+You must take your magnesium in the RIGHT way at the RIGHT dosages and you can do that by reading the Magnesium Dosage page and following the instructions carefully.

 "Correction of symptomatology by an oral physiological